-Often times its expected that the producer provides all of their possible info, but rarely the roaster.
-We're trying to flip that script.
-We ask less when we buy and share more than we probably should.
-We can do this because we have trust in our exporter and importer partners.
-While we look to also build trust with our customers through our professionalism and sincerity, we also value breaking norms in our whimsical and hyper-honest natures.
+Often times it is expected that the producer provides all of their possible info, but rarely the roaster.
+We are doing our best to flip that script.
+We value traceability, but ask less when we buy and share more than we probably should.
+We can do this because we have trust in green quality from our exporter and importer partners.
+As we grow, we hope to pass on that trust to our customers, while also breaking norms in our whimsical and hyper-honest natures.

 How it works

-Most months, we will source two to three exceptional coffees that we believe will adhere to our profile styles.
-We roast one under the principle of having whimsical fun while also learning something.
-In the first week that coffee is available, we sell it only as a roast experiment -- where you as the buyer get to participate in the sensory feedback of the experiment.
+Most months, we will source two to three exceptional coffees that will adhere to our profile styles and sourcing ideals.
+We choose one to roast with under the principle of having whimsical fun, while also learning something about roasting.
+That coffee is also sold as a "roast experiment" -- where you as the buyer get to participate in sensory feedback for the experiment.

-Coffee drops are launched as extra light or light, as well an espresso/drip profile if we think it can pair with milk.
+Coffee drops are launched as extra light or light, as well an espresso/drip profile if it could pair well with milk.
 Here are the (loose) definitions of those profiles we've grown to love on the Proaster:

 Extra light

-• Currently, we offer two styles in this window, nordic and ultralight.
+• Disclaimer: we offer two styles in this window, nordic and ultralight.
 The main difference being how the development looks.
-We don't love using the term "ultralight" as sometimes it feels like a chase for the lightest possible roast rather than the best tasting roast.
-Our ultras are decently light and will present like many other ULs but take into account that we're drum roasting and have limited max heat at the moment.
-Right now, we're prioritizing more evenness in a roast for a slightly lower agtron number.
+We don't love using the term "ultralight" as sometimes it feels like a race to the bottom for the lightest possible roast, rather than the best tasting roast.
+Our ultras are decently light and will present like many other ULs.
+However, please consider that we're drum roasting and have limited max heat potential right now.
+At the moment, we're prioritizing more evenness in a roast for a slightly lower agtron number.

-• Ultralight: ~30 seconds of development time or less (drop temp 385-389°F); and about as light as we can possibly take the green.
+• Ultralight: ~30 seconds of development time or less (drop temp are 385-389°F); and about as light as we can possibly take the green.
 Usually our least soluble offering but also least characterized by our drum roaster.
-Florals and coffee structure are in full display.
+Florals (if present) and coffee structure are in full display.
 Acidity is present, but toned down.
+Roast character is almost non-existent after rest.

-• Nordic: Coffee is lively, and represented without accentuation through roast.
-Development time is typically 35 to 50 seconds and represented by a strong dip in RoR (we essentially cut gas 10-15 seconds into first crack and let it ride).
-Acidity is most prominent, roast character is mildly present, sweetness is lifted from extended development.
+• Nordic: ~35 to 45 seconds of development time (drop temps are 388-394°F); coffee is lively, and represented without accentuation through roast.
+Development is often represented by a strong dip in RoR (we essentially cut gas 10-15 seconds into first crack and let it ride).
+Acidity is usually most prominent, roast character is mildly present, and sweetness is lifted from extended development.
 Flavors are structured and at high intensity.

 Light

-• Light: 55 to 80 second development.
-Coffee is roasted relatively quickly to preserve structure.
-Post first crack development is low heat momentum.
-Drying and maillard typically lasts longer than in our extra light profiling.
-Coffee is still tea-like, but less structured, super sweet, and still has high clarity of flavor.
+• Light: 55 to 80 second development (drop temps are 392 to 398°F); coffee is roasted relatively quickly to preserve structure.
+Post first crack development is still low heat momentum.
+Drying and maillard stages typically last longer than in our extra light profiling.
+Coffee is still tea-like, less structured, plenty sweet, and retains a high clarity of flavor through some roast character.

 Espresso/Drip

-• Similar to "american light".
-Coffee is roasted with a slower momentum in order to stew flavors.
-The coffee body is boldest in this presentation and more soluble.
-This coffee style aims to potentially pair with milk and extract with a fuller body on 9 bar espresso, but still offer complexity and balance when served black.
+• Development is open-ended; roast style is most similar to "american light"... sometimes drifting into medium.
+Coffee is roasted with a slower momentum in order to stew flavors and increase solubility.
+The coffee body is boldest and aimed to pair with milk and/or extract with higher success on 9 bar espresso.
+It will still offer complexity and balance when served black.

 On occasion, we also buy less of an even more exceptional lot to practice roasting for the competition scene.
 We sell these in 60g and 100g (~3.5oz) bags on a limited basis.